MR GARY NORTON

 History and Biology Educator and School Nurse

-Mrs Smith joined Marist Brothers Linmeyer 9 years ago as a laboratory assistant and school nurse.
+Mrs Smith joined Marist Brothers Linmeyer 10 years ago as a laboratory assistant and school nurse.
 Mrs Smith has a registered nursing diploma as well as a diploma in ICU and Trauma, obtained through the College of Nursing.
-In addition to teaching Grade 9 Biology and History to Grades 8, 9 and 10 students, Mrs Smith is also completing a Bachelor of Education Degree through SETA.
-She instills hard work and a love of sport in her students.
+In addition to teaching Grade 9 Biology, she teaches History to Grades 8, 9 and 10 students, Mrs Smith is also completing a Bachelor of Education Degree through SETA.
+She instils hard work and a love of sport in her students.
 Outside of the classroom, Mrs Smith is actively involved in Swimming, Cross Country, Athletics and of course, First Aid.
-She enjoys reading and running when she gets a chance.
+She enjoys Reading and Running when she gets a chance.
 Positive people inspire her and she is actually a very shy person.
 In her opinion, Marist Brothers Linmeyer has a deep-rooted history and a pride in itself that does not exist in many other schools.
 She is proud to be a part of Marist Brothers Linmeyer.

 MRS MARLENE VAN RENSBURG